 If you want breakfast you should leave the request card out by 3 am in the morning.
 The breakfast items are limited to cold selections such as fruit, yogurt cereal, and pastries.

-If you are getting up early for an excursion it can be a good idea to get Room Service breakfast to save time.
+If you are getting up early for an excursion it can be a good idea to get a Room Service breakfast to save time.

 Go ahead and order Room Service on your Disney Cruise.
 It is just one of those indulgent things you need to do!